-We are making today’s announcement eight months in advance of the May ceremonies to allow students and their families, faculty and staff, and others the opportunity to plan accordingly with travel arrangements and plans for attendance.
-We recognize that many families like to make plans early and hope the reasons we outline below for these program changes provide context in understanding why the event will take a new shape beginning this spring.
+This announcement serves as a reminder about the new format for the May ceremonies.
+Students and their families, faculty and staff, and others should plan accordingly with travel arrangements and plans for attendance.
+We hope the reasons we outline below for these program changes provide context in understanding why the event will continue to take a new shape in the years ahead.

 As our students continue to achieve new levels of success and our undergraduate enrollments remain steady, our graduation rates have increased, which means more students have become eligible and chose to participate in the Undergraduate Commencement.
-In 2016, nearly 2,000 students were eligible, roughly 1,400 participated, and there were approximately 9,000-10,000 people at the ceremony.
+In 2017, nearly 2,000 students were eligible, roughly 1,500 participated, and there were approximately 5,000 people at each ceremony.
 We welcome and are encouraged by the school spirit demonstrated by our campus community.
-The additional participating graduates and their families and friends have added to the celebratory atmosphere of the event, but peak participation has also brought new logistical challenges.
+The additional participating graduates and their families and friends have added to the celebratory atmosphere of the event, but peak participation through the 2016 single day ceremony brought new logistical challenges.

-A number of campus and external stakeholders were consulted before finalizing this decision, including the College Cabinet, University Police, Environmental Health & Safety, other senior campus leaders, local employee union leadership, Residence Life, and faculty and staff who advise other ceremonies during Commencement weekend.
+A number of campus and external stakeholders were consulted last academic year before finalizing this decision, including the College Cabinet, University Police, Environmental Health & Safety, other senior campus leaders, local employee union leadership, Residence Life, and faculty and staff who advise other ceremonies during Commencement weekend.

-We hope you appreciate the reasons behind this decision, and are excited for the revamped Commencement weekend!
+We hope you continue to appreciate the reasons behind this decision, and are excited for another Commencement weekend!
 For the full success of the ceremonies, academic faculty participation on one or both days remains critical, as does professional faculty and staff volunteers who serve as marshals for the program.
 Your role navigating students and guests comfortably through the ceremony is essential.
 The participation and New Paltz spirit among our faculty and staff also matter greatly as our graduates close out their student experience and transition into alumni.
-Lisa Sandick will be in touch this fall to follow-up further on these volunteer needs.
+Lisa Sandick will be in touch this spring to follow-up further on volunteer needs.